-Bologna Christmas Market 2021
+Bologna Christmas Market 2022

 As the gourmet capital of the Emilia-Romagna region, and quite possibly all of Italy, the Christmas market in Bologna adds to incredible foodie options and events available during the festive season.

-Opening hours: 9:30am to 8pm.
+Opening hours: 9am to 8pm.

 Reason to visit: Bologna is all about the food.